Recipe by Dr. Sarah Lantz

 Turmeric and galangal work well too.
 For variety, you can substitute both fresh turmeric and fresh galangal in place of the ginger, or use a combination.

 Use organic ginger.
-Conventionally grown ginger is often irradiated and grown with pesticides, which can impact its ability to ferment and grow into a thriving bug.
+Conventionally grown ginger is often irradiated and grown with pesticides, which can impact its ability to ferment and grow into a thriving Bug.
+Use organic ginger for best results!

 Use chlorine-free water.
 Chlorine in tap water can interfere with bacterial and yeast production, so choose filtered water or spring water.